QuantStack/quantstack.github.io/_posts/2017-05-29-polyglot-scientific-computing-with-xtensor.md

 ## Conclusion

-Creating extension modules for Julia and Python based on a single implementation of the C++ engine is made easy by the `xtensor-python` and `xtensor-julia` projects.
+Creating extension modules for Julia and Python based on a single implementation of the C++ engine is made easy by the `xtensor`, `xtensor-python`, and `xtensor-julia` projects.

-Following the rules below will help you avoid code duplication and leverage on generic code:
+In summary, these guiding principles help you reuse your code in many different languages and contexts:

-- separate the pure C++ implementation in a dedicated project, that does not depend on `xtensor-python`, `xtensor-julia` or other language bindings.
+- separate the pure C++ implementation in a dedicated project that does not depend on `xtensor-python`, `xtensor-julia`, or other language bindings.
-- operate on abstract `xexpression` rather than explicit types such as `xtensor` or `xarray`.
+- operate on abstract `xexpression` types rather than explicit types such as `xtensor` or `xarray`.
-- Python bindings and Julia bindings should be thin wrappers around the expression-based implementation.
+- Python bindings and Julia bindings should be thin wrappers around the expression-based C++ implementation.

 ![sad](/assets/images/posts/sad.png)
 <div class="img-caption">